tkrojer/batch_model_and_refine/README.md

 ![](https://github.com/tkrojer/batch_model_and_refine/blob/main/images/data_paths_complex.png)

 ### Step 4: read files
-After you you pressed "*OK*" in the *change settings*" dialogue, you will return to the main plugin window.
+After you you pressed "*OK*" in the "*change settings*" dialogue, you will return to the main plugin window.
 Now, press "*read datasets*" and the program will parse all folders in the project directory for matching files.
 In our 3 dataset example, the "*current*" field should show "-1" (since we have not started browsing) and the "*total*" field should show "3".

 ![](https://github.com/tkrojer/batch_model_and_refine/blob/main/images/main_window_read.png)